Jemo House

 Healthcare

 Regular medical check-ups and treatment to maintain good health.
 Jemo House children and staff are covered under the national health insurance, which gives them immediate access to necessary medications, treatment, and preventive care.
-The cost of healthcare can be a significant financial burden to families in poverty, which is why only 25% of Kenyans have health insurance.
+The cost of healthcare can be a significant financial burden to families, which is why only 25% of Kenyans have health insurance.

-We provide counseling and supportive resources to address the children's emotional and developmental needs.
-When local services are unavailable in Kenya, we source specialists from our global team.
+We provide counseling, mentoring and supportive resources to address the children's developmental needs.

 Stay Updated!